marinednadude/NOAA-PMEL-OME-MiFish-mod-Universal-Teleost-12S-PCR-Protocol-BeBOP/NOAA-PMEL-OME-MiFish-mod-Universal-Teleost-12S-PCR-Protocol-BeBOP.md

 **Before PCR Setup:**

 1. Sterilize workspaces and durable equipment, including pipettes within the BSC with 10% bleach.
 Then wipe down all surfaces and equipment with 70% EtOH.
 4. If you have a UV crosslinker available, UV pipettes and tube racks regularly for 2 minutes.
-[NOAA-PMEL-OME-Sterilization-Protocol pending]
 5. Run the UV light in the BSC for 30 minutes before starting work.
+6. Label all PCR plates both on the side of the plate and on the top of the foil (in the plate margins).
+Recommended labeling scheme includes plate name, primer, date of PCR and personnel initials.

 ### PCR